GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

   gets close to 100 percent, it means that the renderer is doing too much for a given render budget, so you should consider doing less in the web audio code.

-You can manullay trigger a garbage collector by clicking the trash can icon.
+You can manually trigger a garbage collector by clicking the trash can icon.

 ## Conclusion